The Trinity Federation of Church Academies Local Governing Body

 I was a Special Needs Teacher for about 20 years in mainstream schools, teaching children and young people from four to sixteen in rural and city schools.
 I passionately believe in the importance of a good education for children whatever their ability and have been privileged to be involved in some way with the education of hundreds of children.
 I am very proud of what we have achieved in the formation and development of the Trinity Federation and it has been at times stressful but also hugely rewarding.

-Peter Pease (Vice Chair)
+Vicky Hurst (Vice Chair)

 I am at present a Trust Appointed Governor of the Trinity Federation of Church Academies.
 I have been a Governor since 1980 serving on the Governing Bodies of Costessey High School, Costessey Junior School and St Peters CofE VC primary School which later included Great Witchingham Primary and, later, Hockering Primary and became the Trinity Federation of Church Schools.